Student Agenda

 Restorative Schools

 We believe that safety begins with positive connections between the students, staff and parents.
 To foster these relationships, staff in the Durham Catholic District School Board use restorative practices, including classroom circles and small group conferences to build community within the classroom and the school.
 Restorative Practice is rooted in the same philosophical approach as Canada’s Native Aboriginal communities.
 It rests on the belief that it is best to do things with people, rather than to them.
-When conflict arises, using restorative practice engages students in a fair process that responds to behavior in ways that strengthen and repair the relationship.
+When conflict arises, using restorative practice engages students in a fair process that responds to behaviour in ways that strengthen and repair the relationship.
 It is collaborative rather than adversarial in nature.
 The aim of restorative practice is to hold individuals accountable for their actions while restoring and repairing any relationships amongst each other and within the community that may have been harmed.

 Catholic Restorative Schools will: